 Treatment strategies should be individualized, taking into account several factors: AK characteristics and symptoms, patient desires/expectations, treatment availability, patient’s ability to comply with treatment regimens, tolerability of treatment side effects, and cost.
 Urgency is indicated when lesions are numerous, bleeding, painful, and/or rapidly growing in size.
 The timeline of expected side effects of blistering, erosion, crusting, burning, discomfort, pain, pruritus, erythema, and edema must be reviewed, as well as how to care for the skin as it heals, regenerates, and recovers from the treatment.

 No treatment is without risks.
 All AK treatments may result in the following potential adverse effects: pain, inflammation, healing issues, pigment changes, and scarring.
-Recurrence and need for more than one treatment are not uncommon.
-Healing may take days to weeks, depending on location and number of lesions treated.
+Recurrence and the need for more than one treatment are not uncommon.
+Healing may take days to weeks, depending on the location and number of lesions treated.
 AKs that fail to respond to aggressive treatment should prompt consideration of treatment noncompliance, misdiagnosis, and possible malignant transformation to squamous cell carcinoma.

 AKs are a cutaneous manifestation of repeated sun exposure.
 Patients diagnosed with AKs should undergo skin cancer screening.
 Photoprotection strategies and self-skin cancer surveillance should be reviewed with these individuals.
 Vitamin B3 dosed at 500 mg twice a day has been shown to reduce the number of AKs after several months of use.